Show your confidence without uttering a word.

 3. Effective gestures

-Possibly speaking you’re missing 70% of the message if it’s without gesture.
-Let me tell you that the message isn’t only the words and phrases we utter, it is rather the conveyance of thoughts and emotions.
+Possibly speaking, you’re missing 70% of the message if it’s without gesture.
+Let me tell you that the message isn’t only the words and phrases we utter; it is instead the conveyance of thoughts and emotions.
 These certainly require more than words to convey.

 4. Dress for the moment

-All you need to remember as for now is that when you’re an effective tool for communication, it should look good.
+All you need to remember as for now is that when you’re a useful tool for communication, it should look good.
 And that too communicated something, a lot indeed.

 5. Authoritative posture